-Haynes' policies require that the scope and cost of all work to be performed for Haynes by its independent registered public accounting firm must be pre-approved by the Audit Committee.
-Prior to the commencement of any work by the independent registered public accounting firm on behalf of Haynes, the independent registered public accounting firm provides an engagement letter describing the scope of the work to be performed and an estimate of the fees.
+The Company's policies require that the scope and cost of all work to be performed for the Company by its independent registered public accounting firm must be pre-approved by the Audit Committee.
+Prior to the commencement of any work by the independent registered public accounting firm on behalf of the Company, the independent registered public accounting firm provides an engagement letter describing the scope of the work to be performed and an estimate of the fees.
 The Audit Committee and the Chief Financial Officer must review and approve the engagement letter and the fee estimate before authorizing the engagement.
-The Audit Committee pre-approved 100% of the services rendered by Deloitte in fiscal 2009 and 2010.
+The Audit Committee pre-approved 100% of the services rendered by Deloitte in fiscal 2010 and 2011.

-The Board of Directors unanimously recommends that Stockholders vote FOR this proposal.
+The Board of Directors unanimously recommends that stockholders vote FOR this proposal.

-3. ADVISORY VOTE ON EXECUTIVE COMPENSATION
+9. ADVISORY VOTE ON EXECUTIVE COMPENSATION

-The recently enacted Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, or the Dodd-Frank Act, provides that Haynes' Stockholders have the opportunity to vote to approve, on an advisory (nonbinding) basis, the compensation of Haynes' Named Executive Officers as disclosed in this proxy statement in accordance with the Securities and Exchange Commission's rules.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, or the Dodd-Frank Act, provides that Haynes' stockholders have the opportunity to vote to approve, on an advisory (nonbinding) basis, the compensation of Haynes' Named Executive Officers as disclosed in this proxy statement in accordance with the Securities and Exchange Commission's rules.
+In accordance with the stockholder vote at the 2011 Annual Meeting as to the frequency of such advisory vote, we will be providing this opportunity on an annual basis.

-As described in detail under the heading "Executive Compensation," our executive compensation programs are designed to attract, motivate and retain talented executives.
-In addition, the programs are structured to create an alignment of interests between our executives and Stockholders so that a significant portion of each executive's compensation is linked to maximizing Stockholder value.
-Under the programs, our Named Executive Officers are provided with opportunities to earn rewards for the achievement of specific annual and long-term goals that are directly relevant to Haynes' short-term and long-term success.
-Please read the "Compensation Discussion and Analysis" beginning on page 14 for additional details about Haynes' executive compensation philosophy and programs, including information about the fiscal year 2010 compensation of our Named Executive Officers.
+As described in detail under the heading "Executive Compensation" the Company's executive compensation programs are designed to attract, motivate and retain talented executives.
+In addition, the programs are structured to create an alignment of interests between our executives and stockholders so that a significant portion of each executive's compensation is linked to maximizing stockholder value.
+Under the programs, the Named Executive Officers are provided with opportunities to earn rewards for the achievement of specific annual and long-term goals that are directly relevant to the Company's short-term and long-term success.
+Please read the "Compensation Discussion and Analysis" beginning on page 14 for additional details about the Company's executive compensation philosophy and programs, including information about the Fiscal Year 2011 compensation of the Named Executive Officers.

-The Compensation Committee of the Board of Directors continually reviews Haynes' compensation programs to ensure they achieve the desired objectives.
-As a result of its review process, in fiscal year 2010 and for fiscal year 2011 the Compensation Committee has taken the following actions with respect to Haynes' executive compensation practices:
+The Compensation Committee of the Board of Directors continually reviews the Company's compensation programs to ensure they achieve the desired objectives.
+As a result of its review process, in fiscal year 2011 and for fiscal year 2012 the Compensation Committee has taken the following actions with respect to the Company's executive compensation practices:

-- established corporate performance goals under Haynes Management Incentive Plan based on Haynes attainment of certain net income levels, creating a clear and direct relationship between executive pay and corporate performance; - made grants of restricted stock in awards that were partially time-vesting and partially performance based, in order to reward executive officers for the achievement of both long-term and strategic goals; - established base salary and overall compensation at levels that are in line with those of individuals holding comparable positions and producing similar results at other multi-national corporations of similar size, value and complexity; and - designed the elements of the compensation program to retain and incentivize the Named Executive Officers and align their interests with those of the Stockholders.
+- established corporate performance goals under the MIP based on the Company's attainment of certain net income levels, creating a clear and direct relationship between executive pay and corporate performance; - made grants of restricted stock in awards that were partially time-vesting and partially performance-based, in order to reward executive officers for the achievement of both long-term and strategic goals; - established base salary and overall compensation at levels that are in line with those of individuals holding comparable positions and producing similar results at other multi-national corporations of similar size, value and complexity; and - designed the elements of the compensation program to retain and incentivize the Named Executive Officers and align their interests with those of the stockholders.